wendyverdonk93/docs/content/api/payment_methods/post_order_afterpay.md

 ----------------
 __gateway__ | string

-The unique gateway id to immediately direct the customer to the payment method.
-You retrieve these gateways using a [gateway request](#retrieve-all-gateways) Options: AFTERPAY.
+The unique gateway ID that immediately directs the customer to the payment method.
+Retrieve gateway IDs using a [gateway request](#retrieve-all-gateways).
+Options: AFTERPAY.

 ----------------
 __order_id__ | integer / string

 The unique identifier from your system for the order.
-If the values are only numbers the type will be integer, otherwise it will be string.
+If the values are numbers only, the type is integer, otherwise it is string.

 ----------------
 __currency__ | string